openmotics/plugins/smawebconnect-legacy/README.md

 ### Plugin configuration

-First of all, a sample rate needs to be configured.
-This is how frequent the plugin should poll the inverter(s) for data.
-A typical value is somewhere around `60`s or `900`s.
+First, a sample rate needs to be configured.
+This is how frequent the plugin should poll the inverter for data.
+A typical value is somewhere between `30` and `120` (seconds).

+Second, debug logging can be enabled/disabled.

-Furthermore, one or more inverters can be added.
+Then, one or more inverters can be added.
 You need the ip address of the inverter (as used above, but without `https://`) together with the password mentioned above.

-In conclusion, the logging level can be set for further troubleshooting if needed.

-After saving the configuration, the plugin wil start registering the sensors and populating the sensor values in the gateway.
+After saving the configuration, the plugin wil start reading data.

 ### Notice